-Appendix A provides a list of the expected equipment to be used during construction, the associated sound power of that equipment, and the percentage of time in use over a worst-case 30-minute period.
+Appendix A provides the sound power level and the percentage of time in use over a worst-case 30-minute period of the equipment listed in Table 11 and Table 12.

-The equipment selection and associated sound power levels are based on BS 5228-1:2009 Code of practice for noise and vibration control on construction and open sites (BS 5228-1), NZS 6803, or previous measurements of similar equipment.
+The equipment selection and associated sound power levels are based on BS 5228-1:2009 Code of practice for noise and vibration control on construction and open sites (BS 5228-1), NZS 6803, or WSP's previous measurements of similar equipment.